 Built between 1888 and 1891, the hotel was designed to surpass all other grand winter resorts.
 At a cost of $3 million, the 511-room giant rose to a flamboyant height of five stories, surrounded by ornate Victorian gingerbread and topped by Moorish minarets, domes and cupolas.

-Known for academic excellence, personal attention and real-world experience in its undergraduate and graduate programs, University of Tampa students come from 50 states and 132 countries.
-There are more than 200 programs of study, including 16 master's degree programs, one doctorate and numerous study abroad opportunities.
-From its humble beginnings in Plant Hall, UT boasts a $300 million annual revenue and a $1 billion estimated annual economic impact.
+Known for academic excellence, personal attention and real-world experience in its undergraduate and graduate programs, University of Tampa students come from 50 states and 130 countries.
+There are over 200 programs of study, including 19 master's degree programs, one doctorate and numerous study abroad opportunities.
+From its humble beginnings in Plant Hall, UT boasts a $335 million annual revenue and a $1.1 billion estimated annual economic impact.